amot-dev/cursed-table-revamped/README.md

 - Install Fabric for the desired Minecraft version
 - Install the latest Fabric API version
 - Copy the cursed-table-revamped jar file into `.minecraft/mods`

+## Backport Requests
+If you would like a new feature to be backported to an older version, please submit an issue and I will address it if possible.